junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # BELIEFS THAT CAN MAKE PEOPLE WELL

+## The healing power of belief can be very strong

 Some home remedies have a direct effect on the body.
 Others seem to work only because people believe in them. **The healing power of belief can be very strong.**

 For example, I once saw a man who suffered from a very bad headache.
 To cure him, a woman gave him a small piece of yam, or sweet potato.
 She told him it was a strong painkiller.
-He believed her—and the pain went away quickly.
+He believed her, and the pain went away quickly.

 It was his faith in her treatment, and not the yam itself, that made him feel better.
 Many home remedies work in this way.
 They help largely because people have faith in them.

 For this reason, they are **especially useful to cure illnesses that are partly in people’s minds, or those caused in part by a person’s beliefs, worry, or fears.**

 Included in this group of sicknesses are: bewitchment or hexing, unreasonable or hysterical fear, uncertain ‘aches and pains’ (especially in persons going through stressful times, such as teenage girls or older women), and anxiety or nervous worry.

 Also included are some cases of asthma, hiccups, indigestion, stomach ulcers, migraine headaches, and even warts.

+## What it often comes down to is showing you care

 For all of these problems, **the manner or ‘touch’ of the healer can be very important.** What it often comes down to is showing you care, helping the sick person believe he will get well, or simply helping him relax.

 # [3](#page-3)
+{:.no_toc}

 Sometimes a person’s belief in a remedy can help with problems that have completely physical causes.

 For example, Mexican villagers have the following home cures for poisonous snakebite:

  1. to use ‘guaco’ leaves
  2. to bite the snake
  3. to apply tobacco
  4. to apply the skin of a poisonous lizard

-In other lands people have their own snakebite remedies—often many different ones.
+In other lands people have their own snakebite remedies, often many different ones.
 As far as we know, none of these home remedies has any direct effect against snake poison.
 The person who says that a home remedy kept a snake’s poison from harming him at all was probably bitten by a non-poisonous snake!

+## May do some good if a person believes in it

 Yet any of these home remedies may do some good if a person believes in it.